rotten-girl/Character-Tool/README.txt

 | `--.\ '__' /\ \_/ /| {__ | .-. \| {}  }\ '__' / }  {  __ \     }\     }
 `----' `----'  `---' `----'`-' `-'`----'  `----'  `--' '__' `---'  `---'

+THIS CODE ISNT EVEN CLOSE TO FINISHED HOMIES THERE'S LITERALLY NO USABLE CODE YET

 welcome to the bone zone, I fucking hate toyhouse <3

 Idk who all is gonna see this, since I don't really plan on making this super public